consensys-vertical-apps/mmi-defi-adapters/.github/pull-request-template.md

   - [ ] tvl
   - [ ] apr
   - [ ] apy
+- [ ] `getAddress` from `ethers`
+  - [ ] Is used to parse hardcoded addresses
+  - [ ] Is used to parse addresses that come from contract calls when it is not clear they'll be in checksum format
+  - [ ] It is NOT used to parse addresses from input methods
+  - [ ] It is NOT used to parse addresses from metadata
 - [ ] For every adapter that extends `SimplePoolAdapter`
   - [ ] `getPositions` is not overwritten and, if it is, it's clearly explained why in the PR
   - [ ] `getProtocolTokenToUnderlyingTokenRate` is not overwritten and, if it is, it's clearly explained why in the PR